 So where can you get your B12 from?
 Studies have shown the only reliable sources are products that contain fortified B12 or B12 supplements.
 As B12 isn’t something to mess around with I take a supplement daily – this is the Plant Proof recommended way to get your B12 if you are vegan or eat minimal animal products. ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀

-In terms of the different Vitamin B12 supplement forms on the market, I recommend Methylcobalamin as compared to Cyanocobalamin it is active and generally has higher bioavailability.
-RDI is 2.4 micrograms/day. ⠀⠀⠀⠀
+In terms of the different Vitamin B12 supplement forms on the market, I recommend taking Cyanocobalamin B12, either in spray or pill form.
+The RDI is 2.4 micrograms/day. ⠀⠀⠀⠀

 What are essential fatty acids?
 These are healthy fats our body cannot produce & thus we rely on the foods we eat to get them.
 You may know these better as Omega 3 and 6’s.
 In the common western diet, we over consume Omega 6’s and under consume Omega 3’s – this trend has been documented over the past 150 years.
 By throwing this ratio out of whack, we put ourselves at risk of a number of health issues including: ⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀